top of page

 ABOUT BARRATT’S CHAPEL AND MUSEUM

-Barratt's Chapel is an officially designated Heritage Landmark of the United Methodist Church.
+Barratt's Chapel is an officially designated Heritage Landmark of The United Methodist Church.
 Today it is owned and maintained by the Commission on Archives and History of the Peninsula-Delaware Annual Conference of the United Methodist Church.
 Several thousand people visit the Chapel each year.
 The Commission sponsors occasional worship services and other events throughout the year.
 The Chapel is also used for many weddings, baptisms, funerals, and other special services.

 COME VISIT US